 - Annually posting a list of priority medical device guidance documents that the Agency intends to publish within 12 months of the date this list is published each fiscal year (the “A-list”) and

-FDA welcomes comments on any or all of the guidance documents on the lists as explained in 21 CFR 10.115(f)(5).
-FDA has established Docket No. FDA-2012-N-1021 where comments on the FY 2017 lists, draft language for guidance documents on those topics, suggestions for new or different guidances, and relative priority of guidance documents may be submitted and shared with the public (see ADDRESSES).
-FDA believes this docket is a valuable tool for receiving information from interested persons and will update these lists annually on FDA's Web site at the beginning of each fiscal year from 2013 to 2017.
-FDA anticipates that feedback from interested persons will allow CDRH to better prioritize and more efficiently draft guidances to meet the needs of the Agency and our stakeholders.
+FDA invites interested persons to submit comments on any or all of the guidance documents on the lists as explained in 21 CFR 10.115(f)(5).
+FDA has established the docket number (FDA-2012-N-1021) where comments on the FY 2016 lists, draft language for guidance documents on those topics, suggestions for new or different guidances, and relative priority of guidance documents may be submitted and shared with the public (see ADDRESSES).
+FDA believes this docket is an important tool for receiving information from interested persons and will update these lists annually on FDA's Web site at the beginning of each fiscal year from 2013 to 2017.
+FDA anticipates that feedback from interested persons, will allow CDRH to better prioritize and more efficiently draft guidances.

-In addition to posting the lists of prioritized device guidance documents, FDA has committed to updating its Web site in a timely manner to reflect the Agency's review of previously published guidance documents, including the deletion of guidance documents that no longer represent the Agency's interpretation of or policy on a regulatory issue and notation of guidance documents that are under review by the Agency.
+In addition to posting the lists of prioritized device guidance documents, FDA has committed to updating its Web site in a timely manner to reflect the Agency's review of previously published guidance documents; including, the deletion of guidance documents that no longer represent the Agency's interpretation of or policy on a regulatory issue and notation of guidance documents that are under review by the Agency.